SpectoLabs/hoverfly/docs/pages/tutorials/advanced/remotehoverfly/remotehoverfly.rst

    For a full list of all Hoverfly flags, please refer to :ref:`hoverfly_commands` in the :ref:`reference` section.

-On your **local machine**, we will create the ``remote`` target using hoverctl.
+On your **local machine**, you can create a **target** named ``remote`` using hoverctl.
 This target will be configured to communicate with Hoverfly.

 .. literalinclude:: create-hoverctl-target.sh
    :language: none

-Now that hoverctl knows the location of the remote Hoverfly instance, run the following commands **on your local machine** to capture and simulate a URL using the remote Hoverfly:
+Now that hoverctl knows the location of the ``remote`` Hoverfly instance, run the following commands **on your local machine** to capture and simulate a URL using this instance:

 .. literalinclude:: curl-proxy-remote-hoverfly.sh
    :language: sh

-You will now need to specific the ``remote`` target every time you want to interact with this remote Hoverfly instance.
+You will now need to specify the ``remote`` target every time you want to interact with this Hoverfly instance.
-If you are working only with this one remote instance, it is possible to change the default target in hoverctl.
+If you are only working with this remote instance, you can set it to be the default target instance for hoverctl.

 .. literalinclude:: default-hoverctl-target.sh
    :language: sh